 Now the brand has announced a new winter testing facility in International Falls, Minnesota, long infamous for being one of the coldest locations in the Continental United States.
 Winter temperatures can drop as low as -55 Fahrenheit, allowing Jaguar Land Rover to test its products under extreme “worst case” scenarios.

 The winter testing facility, now open, includes testing chambers, snow-packed test surfaces and even a frozen lake.
 It also helps Jaguar and Land Rover optimize products for harsh winter conditions encountered by customers in Northern climates.

-” product launch.
+The announcement comes on the heels of Jaguar’s “Instinctive All Wheel Drive” product launch.
 While Land Rover and Range Rover products have long been known for their superior all-weather traction, Jaguar’s last all-wheel drive vehicle was the X-Type, designed under Ford’s ownership and dropped after the 2010 model year.

 While Jaguar XF and XJ models are currently available with all-wheel drive, rumor has it that all Jaguar models may get optional AWD in the future.
 Such a move would make sense, as it would broaden the luxury marque’s appeal among buyers in snow belt states.